 - 1. The project administrator sets up a Master project.
 See Creating a New Project. - 2.
 The project administrator adds documents to the project and possibly a list of codes. - 3.
 The project administrator saves the project and exports it.
-This means creating a project bundle file. . - 4.
-All team members import the project bundle file and begin their work. - 5.
-To combine the work of all team members, each team member creates a project bundle file and sends it to the project administrator.
+This means creating a project bundle file - 4.
+All team members import the project bundle file and begin their work.